IIT-EnergySystemModels/openTEPES/README.rst

 The capacity expansion considers adequacy system reserve margin and minimum and maximum energy constraints.

 The very detailed operation model is an electric **network-constrained unit commitment (NCUC)** based on a **tight and compact** formulation, including **operating reserves** with a
-**DC power flow (DCPF)**, including electric **line-switching** decisions. **Electric network ohmic losses** are considered proportional to the electric line flow.
-It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, alkaline water electrolyzer, etc. It allows analyzing the trade-off between the investment in generation/transmission/pipeline and the investment and/or use of storage capacity.
+**DC power flow (DCPF)**, including electric **line-switching** decisions. **ohmic losses of the electricity network** are considered proportional to the electric line flow.
+It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, electrolyzer, etc. It allows analyzing the trade-off between the investment in generation/transmission/pipeline and the investment and/or use of storage capacity.

 The model allows also a representation of the **hydro system** based on volume and water inflow data considering the water stream topology (hydro cascade basins).
 If they are not available it runs with an energy-based representation of the hydro system.